Paul Keetch

-Paul Stuart Keetch (21 May 1961 – 24 May 2017) was a Liberal Democrat politician and lobbyist who served as Member of Parliament (MP) for Hereford from 1997 to 2010.
+Paul Stuart Keetch (21 May 1961 – 24 May 2017) was a British Liberal Democrat politician and lobbyist who served as Member of Parliament (MP) for Hereford from 1997 to 2010.

 Early life

 He went to Hereford High School for Boys (now Aylestone Business and Enterprise College), followed by Hereford Sixth Form College.
 Keetch joined the Liberal Party while still at school, and chaired the Hereford Young Liberals and the West Midlands Region Young Liberals, as well as being the election agent for the Liberals in Hereford in 1983.
 He was elected to Hereford City Council in 1983 at the age of 21, making him the then-youngest city councillor in the UK, and served two years before resigning to move to London.
 His first jobs were in banking and financial services, before moving to the water hygiene industry and Franklin Hodge self-assembly water tanks.
 He moved to London for Hodge in 1985, but soon left to become a self-employed public affairs consultant.